uvammm/uvammm.github.io/src/content/post/questions.md

 +++
 date = "09 Jan 2019"
-draft = true
+draft = false
-title = "Questions and Answers" author = "David Evans" slug = "qa"
+title = "Questions and Answers" author = "David Evans and Denis Nekipelov" slug = "qa"
 +++

-Here are our answers to the questions you asked on the [Course Survey].
+Here are our (not yet completed) answers to the questions you asked on the [Course Survey].

 ### Getting into the course